inspec/inspec-aws/README.md

 ### AWS Credentials

 Valid AWS credentials are required, see [AWS Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal))

+InSpec for AWS, uses the AWS SDK credential loading.
+There are multiple ways to set AWS credentials as shown below:

 Set your AWS credentials in an `.envrc` file or export them in your shell.
 (See example [.envrc file](.envrc_example))